Exploring the benefits of process Raman spectroscopy

 Raman provides molecular specificity for quantitative analysis and is ideal for upstream processing because of its insensitivity to water.
 The way Tornado designs its HTVS™ technology is attractive because of shorter collection times, better accuracy, and or better limits of detection.
 Raman can also provide excellent molecular specificity in downstream processing, unlike competing spectroscopic modalities.

 As an additional advantage, Raman can be multiplexed to allow monitoring of multiple reactors with one spectrometer.
-Tornado’s Raman analyzer can be multiplexed for use with up to 8 channels.
+Tornado’s Raman spectrometer can be multiplexed for use with up to 8 channels.

 In recent years, there has been an enormous amount of change in pharmaceutical manufacturing.
 Regulatory support, along with scientific and financial benefits, are key elements in the widespread adoption of QbD (Quality by Design) and PAT.
 A shift to QbD has encouraged new risk-based approaches in real-time testing, continuous manufacturing, and data process control.
 Real-time, in-process analytics have a crucial role in ensuring product quality and enabling in-process corrections.
 Raman is attractive for its defined and specific spectral features and compatibility with aqueous environments for in-process measurements.
 For many years, these features have been harnessed to better understand pharmaceutical small molecule crystallization and processing.